forlilab/Ringtail/README.md

 ```

 ### Arguments used for API vs command line
 All of the arguments used for the command line tool also applies to the Ringtail API in some form.
 For example, bookmark names and filter values are provided when an API method is called, while the log level can be sat at instantiation or at any time during the scripting process.
 Instead of differentiating between an `--input_db` and `--output_db`, only one database file is operated on in a given instantiated `RingtailCore` object.
 A subset of the command line arguments are actual API methods (such as `--plot` or `--find_similar_ligands`) that will be called directly, with optional input arguments (typically a `bookmark_name` or `ligand_name`).
 Each API method comes with type hints and extensive documentation.
-Additionally, a more extensive example of its use can be found on (readthedocs link). #TODO
+Additionally, a more extensive example of its use can be found on [readthedocs](https://ringtail.readthedocs.io/en/latest/).